Nargeshdb/ResourceLeakDocker/README.md

 the numbers that are output when the script is run on that program.
 The numbers in Table 2 are the sums across all benchmarks in the different annotation categories.
-In Table 2, some annotation counts are combined: `@Owning` and `@NotOwning` are combined in the "@Owning and @NotOwning" row, and `@InheritableMustCall` annotations are included in the `@MustCall` counts.
+In Table 2, some annotation counts are combined: `@Owning` and `@NotOwning` are combined in the "@Owning and @NotOwning" row, `@InheritableMustCall` annotations are included in the `@MustCall` counts, and `@PolyMustCall` annotations are included in the `@MustCallAlias` counts.
 (`@InheritableMustCall` is a version of `@MustCall` that can be inherited by subclasses when written on a class declaration.
 Because for technical reasons Java doesn't allow type annotations---like `@MustCall`---to be inherited, this other annotation was necessary.)
 These numbers were summed manually.

-For example, the output of running `./anno-counter.sh zookeeper` is (TODO: update):
+For example, the output of running `./anno-counter.sh zookeeper` is:
 ```
 @Owning:
-33
-@NotOwning:
+      34
+@NotOwning (counted with @Owning):
        8
 @EnsuresCalledMethods:
-23
+      25
 @MustCall:
-17
-@InheritableMustCall:
+      13
+@InheritableMustCall (counted with @MustCall):
        5
 @MustCallAlias:
        4
+@PolyMustCall (counted with @MustCallAlias):
+       4
 @CreatesObligation:
-35
+      29
 ```

-The total number of annotations in ZooKeeper is therefore 125 in Table 1, and ZooKeeper contributes 41 to the "@Owning and @NotOwning" row and 22 to the "@MustCall" row in Table 2 (and the amount shown after the annotation name to the other rows).
+The total number of annotations in ZooKeeper is therefore 122 in Table 1, and ZooKeeper contributes 42 to the "@Owning and @NotOwning" row, 22 to the "@MustCall" row, and 8 to the `@MustCallAlias` row in Table 2 (and the amount shown after the annotation name to the other rows).

 *Code changes*: these were counted manually using the following procedure: